oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-structure-a-unit-test-aka-the-3-as/rule.md

 3. Assert

-​In the "Arrange" step we get everything ready and make sure we have all things handy for the "Act" step.
+In the "Arrange" step we get everything ready and make sure we have all things handy for the "Act" step.

-The "Act" step executes the relevant code piece that we want to test.​
+The "Act" step executes the relevant code piece that we want to test.

-The "Assert" step verifies our expectations by stating what we were expecting from the system under test.​​
+The "Assert" step verifies our expectations by stating what we were expecting from the system under test.

-Developers call this the "AAA" syntax.​​
+Developers call this the "AAA" syntax.

 [TestMethod]
 public void TestRegisterPost\_ValidUser\_ReturnsRedirect()